 You won’t need too much time to enjoy all that Oak Point has to offer, so you’ll need to plot your next move.
 Maybe you want to see more of Put-in-Bay’s beautiful green spaces.
 If so, Scheeff East Point Preserve and Jane Coates Wildflower Trail are great choices.
-Maybe the look from afar of Perry’s Victory and International Peace Memorial piqued your interest and you want to check it out up close.
-If so, you’ll pass through historic downtown Put-in-Bay, where you’ll find some amazing shopping and restaurants.
-Or you could just want an ice cold beer.
+Maybe they look from afar of Perry’s Victory and International Peace Memorial piqued your interest and you want to check it out up close.
+If so, you’ll pass through the historic downtown Put-in-Bay, where you’ll find some amazing shopping and restaurants.
+Or you could just want an ice-cold beer.
 For that, the choice is simple.
 Mr. Ed’s Bar and Grille, Put-in-Bay’s most popular bar!
 As you can see, Put-in-Bay has so much to offer, click here to find your lodging and join us for a summer weekend!

 There are no reviews yet.
 Be the first one to write one.